gregjw/ui-ux/README.md

-# Evolving Resource List for UI/UX Designers
+# Curated list for UI/UX Designers

 The more frictionless building great user interfaces becomes, the more the user benefits.